Christ, that's an intense one.

 Cinematography is on-point with stellar sound design (the droning EDM of the soundtrack will get under your skin), incredible sets and shots, and great acting from everyone involved.
 It's surprising to see Demi Moore in the leading role of such a raw, rough, gruesome movie.
 Let's not forget Qualley, who also plays Elizabeth/Sue, and kills it.
 As for Dennis Quaid?
 He's the grossest of the three, despite not suffering from any body horror whatsoever; Harvey sloppily eating shrimp in close-up is one of the most disgusting scenes, and an early indicator of the tone the film goes for.
 So much disgusting imagery.

-I've underplayed the horror comedy aspect so far, but it's definitely there.
+I've underplayed the horror comedy aspect so far, but it's present.
 Black comedy at its finest, perhaps even at its darkest.
-You know it's especially brutal black comedy when every laugh is accompanied by a thought of "I can't believe they went there!"
+You know it's especially brutal black comedy when every laugh is accompanied by a thought of "I can't believe they did that!"
 I wouldn't say it's laugh-out-loud per se, it's more that as the story progresses, as the events displayed get more horrifying, they also get more and more ridiculous, all leading towards a climax where the body horror and the comedy crash into each other in the absolute grossest of manners, all the way to the very final shot before credits roll.
 I was too busy being squicked out to actually laugh, but the spirit is there.

 In fact, once the film hits its third act, it feels as though it goes on, and on, like this movie had a finale but, every time, someone said "No, sit your ass back down, I'm not finished making my point, and you're gonna keep watching".
 It gets bloody ridiculous, like you wouldn't believe.
 Let's just say, by the end, you feel that 140-minute runtime.
 It's long for a horror movie.